davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

 translation unit.

-Note: These ``#pragma``s have been superceded as of GCC 2.7.2 by COMDAT support and the key method heuristic mentioned in Vague Linkage.
+Note: These ``#pragma``s have been superceded as of GCC 2.7.2 by COMDAT support and the 'key method' heuristic mentioned in Vague Linkage.
 Using them can actually cause your program to grow due to unnecessary out-of-line copies of inline functions.